tap-demo/helm-playground/README.md

     - alternatively, for example when the chart needs to be distributed externally, a bundle file can be generated.
 This can be used for offline verification (similar to the helm provenance file)

+### With an OCI Registry (such as Quay)

+The easiest way to work with signed helm charts is with the help of an OCI compliant registry, such as Quay.

+[In this case](./doc/helm-cosign-oci/cosign-sign-helm-oci.md), cosign automatically stores the signature (and attestations, if any) directly in the regsitry and attaches it to the artifact (helm chart).

 ### In your CI (here: Tekton / OpenShift Pipelines)

+As a very simple example, here is a pipeline that signs a helm chart.

+[TODO]
+Refactor to use `helm push` and `cosign sign`, instead of `cosign sign-blob`